A characterization of finite quotients of Abelian varieties: Preliminaries on -structures and -Chern classes

 \subsection{Reflexive operations}

-In this paper, all objects are defined over $\bC$, all coherent sheaf on an algebraic (or analytic) variety $X$ are $\sO_X$-modules and all torsion-free or reflexive sheaves on $X$ are coherent.
-We follow the convention of denoting the reflexive hull of a coherent sheaf $\sF$ of rank $r$ by $\sF^{**}$.
-Similarly we define the reflexive exterior power by $\wedge^{[i]}\sF:=(\wedge^{i}\sF)^{**}$.
-In particular, $\det \sF$ is the reflexivization $(\wedge^r\sF)^{**}$ of $\wedge^r\sF$.
+In this paper, all objects are defined over $\bC$, all coherent sheaf on an algebraic (or analytic) variety $X$ are $\sO_X$-modules as well as all torsion-free or reflexive sheaves on $X$.
+We denote the reflexive hull of a coherent sheaf $\sF$ of rank $r$ by $\sF^{**}$ and define the reflexive exterior power by $\wedge^{[i]}\sF:=(\wedge^{i}\sF)^{**}$.
+In particular, $\det \sF$ is the reflexive hull $(\wedge^r\sF)^{**}$ of $\wedge^r\sF$.
 For a morphism $f:Y\to X$, the reflexive pull-back of a coherent sheaf $\sF$ on $X$ is denoted by $f^{[*]}\sF:=(f^*\sF)^{**}$.
-A useful fact about reflexive sheaves on a normal variety $X$ is that such a sheaf $\sE$ is locally free on an open subsets $X_0$ of $X_{\reg}$ with codimension $\geq 2$ complement in $X$ and that, for any such open subset, $\sE=i_*(\sE|_{X_0})$ where $i: X_0\into X$ is the inclusion.
+A useful fact about a reflexive sheave $\sE$ on a normal variety $X$ is that it is locally free on an open subsets $X_0$ of $X_{\reg}$ with codimension $\geq 2$ complement in $X$ and that, for any such open subset, $\sE=i_*(\sE|_{X_0})$ where $i: X_0\into X$ is the inclusion.
 In particular, reflexive pullbacks behave well under composition of finite morphisms between normal varieties.
-For an in-depth discussion of reflexive sheaves and reflexive operations we invite the reader to consult Hartshorne~\cite{Har80} and~\cite{GKKP11}.
+For an in-depth discussion we invite the reader to consult Hartshorne~\cite{Har80} and~\cite{GKKP11}.